bless643/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that creates a directory with permissions
+A script that changes group owner for a file